ImperialCollegeLondon/grad_school_software_engineering_course/_episodes/l1-05-abstractions.md

 a separate concern.
 A concern is a specific aspect of functionality, behaviour, or responsibility within the system.**

-One of the first things that could be seen in the recipe above was that it was all mixed up, the ingredients with the different steps of the preparation, making it impossible to figure out where to look at to find out what to buy or how to prepare the dough or the filling.
+One of the first issues with the recipe above was that all the different elements were mixed up.
+The ingredients and the different steps of the preparation are all described together, making it impossible to figure out where to look to find out what to buy or how to prepare the dough or the filling.

-Like the recipe, a piece of code needs to be split into multiple parts, each of them dealing with one aspect of the workflow.
-This makes the code more readable, and also more reusable, since the different parts could be mixed if their functionality where clearly separated.
+Like the recipe, a piece of code should be split into multiple parts, each of them dealing with one aspect of the workflow.
+This makes the code more readable, and also more reusable, since the different parts could be mixed if their functionality were clearly separated.

 For example, the following code will have clear separation of concerns along the